Backstage: Casting you can trust

 Casting News

-Texas Now Casting: Nonunion Farce ‘Funny Money’ and More
+Texas Now Casting: Multiple Roles on Web Series ‘Eli and David’

-A nonunion production of "Funny Money" is casting Texas talent for eight roles—see if there's a part for you!
+"Eli and David," a web series streaming on Vimeo, is casting for three upcoming episodes!
+Check out this and more great Texas gigs!